Navigating a Successful Training & Transition

 It’s easy to see why buyers focus on a business’s finances during due diligence.
 But P&Ls and balance sheets only tell part of the story—they show how the business performed under the previous owner’s watch.
 Now it’s your business, and you’re the X-factor.
-With so much activity leading up to getting to the closing table, it’s often easy to get swept away in all this activity not invest much thought into what happens next.
-The training and transition phase is a critical opportunity to lay a solid foundation for your own success and it merits careful consideration.
+With so much activity leading up to getting to the closing table, it’s often easy to get swept away in all this activity and not give much thought into what happens next.
+The training and transition phase is a critical opportunity to lay a solid foundation for your own success.
+It merits careful consideration.

 This phase often comes fast and furious.
 You’ll need to get a handle on the day-to-day operations, understand the company culture, and learn about internal relationships—all while taking on the previous owner’s duties.
 Even the most well-intentioned seller may not realize the depth of what they know or the subtle nuances that make them successful.
 And while they may have documented procedures, there are often unwritten practices or “tribal knowledge” that keep things running smoothly.